-Scientist-CEO with 23 years translating research into commercial healthcare.
+Scientist-CEO with 25 years translating research into commercial healthcare.
 Built Tech Care for All — 350,000 HCPs, 280 institutional partners, Rx & MDx -India & Africa ;Telemedicine & EMR.
 Founder…

-Smartphone Clinical AI Diagnostics
+Clinical AI Diagnostics for POC & Last-Mile

 The Problem